-Note: the pastoral counselor or mental health counselor must report the crime to Campus Police for purposes of including the incident in the annual crime statistics only.
+Note: the mental health counselor must report the crime to Campus Police for purposes of including the incident in the annual crime statistics only.
 Personal information will not be conveyed when making this disclosure unless the victim consents to such disclosure.